 Any business considering implementing BNPL payment options should consider using a digital identity solution to:

-TeleSign’s digital identity solutions deliver risk intelligence from a global network of hundreds of thousands of unique consumer insights and data points to help organizations take proactive measures to protect their customers and themselves while maintaining privacy, trust, and growth.
+Telesign’s digital identity solutions deliver risk intelligence from a global network of hundreds of thousands of unique consumer insights and data points to help organizations protect their customers and themselves while maintaining privacy, trust, and growth.

 - Providing profile coverage of buyers who may be first-time buyers or do not have any credit records.

 - Validating consumer phone numbers and ensuring the phone number is associated with the same person attempting to complete the transaction.